regisftm/azure-fortinet-fabric-bootcamp/README.md

 ---

 > [!NOTE]
 > The workshop provides examples and sample code as instructional content for you to consume.
-These examples will help you understand how to configure Calico Cloud and build a functional solution.
+These examples will help you understand how to configure FortiFabric and build a functional solution.
 Please note that these examples are not suitable for use in production environments.

 > [!WARNING]
 > If you are using a subscription in your production environment, it would be more prudent not to use your "Global Admin" account.
 Although the lab is designed to function in "isolated" mode, a "human" error when creating certain resources ("peering", routing table, ...) could impact your production environment.
 We recommend using your standard account on an isolated subscription.